Combat Aviation Brigade, 101st Airborne Division: Current role and structure

 Since the brigade's restructuring in 2004, the Combat Aviation Brigade (CAB), 101st Airborne Division has become a self-sufficient aviation unit.
 It has successfully utilized the Task Force format in its 2008, 2010, and 2012, 2014 deployments to Afghanistan.
-In keeping with the traditions by the 101st Airborne Division of using card suits to distinguish subordinate units, the brigade is represented by the diamond (♦) on their helmets.
+In keeping with the traditions by the 101st Airborne Division of using card suits to distinguish subordinate units, the brigade is represented by the diamond (♦) on their helmets.In September 2024, the Department of the Army announced that the brigade would deploy from Fort Campbell, Kentucky, to the United States Central Command area of responsibility, replacing the 10th Mountain Division Combat Aviation Brigade.

 The Combat Aviation Brigade, 101st Airborne Division currently consists of the following units: